SOLIDWORKS Composer: The correct way to import any CAD model

 These are the options that are critical to importing and updating a document successfully.
 Each one has a specific function and should be understood.

 • Merge file into one actor per part: This is the first option in the list and by far the most important.
-This option, when toggled on, will treat every imported part as a solid part and every assembly as groupings of solid parts.
-With that said if you import a SOLIDWORKS assembly with this option turned on, it will see the each assembly as a bucket of parts and each part as an individual part.
-If you import a SOLIDWORKS assembly with this option turned off, it will still see each assembly as a bucket of parts but it will potentially also see each part as a possible grouping of individual components.
-If you have any parts within your assembly that have multiple bodies this could potentially be a huge issue, since each multi-body part is imported as an assembly.
-The reason why this is a potential issue is because Composers import and update is dependent on file names.
+This option, when toggled on, will treat every imported part as a solid part and every assembly as a grouping of solid parts.
+With that said, if you import a SOLIDWORKS assembly with this option turned on, it will see each assembly as a bucket of parts and each part as an individual part.
+If you import a SOLIDWORKS assembly with this option turned off, it will still see each assembly as a bucket of parts, but it will potentially also see each part as a possible grouping of individual components.
+If you have any parts within your assembly that have multiple bodies, this could potentially be a huge issue, since each multi-body part is imported as an assembly.
+The reason why this is a potential issue is because Composers import and update are dependent on file names.
 If you rename a file, Composer will no longer recognize it during the update.
-In each multi-body part, each body has a name and Composer is linking to this name.
+In each multi-body part, each body has a name, and Composer is linking to this name.
 If any of the bodies of that part are renamed in SOLIDWORKS, which happens automatically when making model changes within SOLIDWORKS, then Composer will no longer see them as the same original part that was imported.
-If you turn on this option when importing a neutral file type such as a .STP “STEP” then the model will be imported as a single merged 3D model.
-If you import the same file with this option turned off it will look into the .STP file and break it down into its assembly tree and part levels, assuming it was modeled with a CAD tool that uses an assembly tree.
+If you turn on this option when importing a neutral file type, such as a .STP “STEP”, then the model will be imported as a single merged 3D model.
+If you import the same file with this option turned off, it will look into the .STP file and break it down into its assembly tree and part levels, assuming it was modeled with a CAD tool that uses an assembly tree.

 • Import areas, volumes, inertia axis: Import points: Import curves: